 That is why we decided to list the basic similarities and differences between services and present a generalised profile of organisations that have already decided.
+From the most used comparison between Google Docs and Microsoft Word to mobile and web apps and management tools, this article will help you find the right productivity suite.
 We hope that thanks to this, business owners who are still hesitating between Google Workspace and Microsoft 365 will make the decision best suited to their needs.

 Google Workspace vs Microsoft 365 – similarities

 Google Workspace and Microsoft 365 are not opposites.
 There are thousands of in-app features that they share.
 Plus, they produce files with the same extensions (.doc, .xls, etc.), so they’re compatible.
 You can open a Google Doc in Word and vice versa.